Book Review – Fierce Patriot: The Tangled Lives of William Tecumseh Sherman

 Robert O’Connell’s Fierce Patriot: … is about one of the most complex and yet misunderstood characters of the Civil War.
 O’Connell freely admits that there have been many books on Sherman, but none have explained the complexity of the man as he does.
 Most writers have given a chronological biography of the events of his life, but often without explaining the underlying motivations.

 O’Connell divides his work into three sections.
-The first section is in fact a chronological biography of Sherman’s life.
-Yet even here, he begins to explain motives that drove Sherman’s decisions and actions, such as: legal order cialis online
+The first section is, in fact, a chronological biography of Sherman’s life.
+Yet even here, he begins to explain motives that drove Sherman’s decisions and actions, such as:

 - Why he was always under the influence of his foster father, Thomas Ewing, a powerful Whig politician.